Octagon-simon/PHP-Nonce/README.md

 ### PHP NONCE

-This is a simple Class that you can use to generate a nonce and check the validity of a generated nonce.
+This is a simple Class that you can use to generate a nonce, store a nonce and check the validity of a nonce using a server side secret.

 ### HOW TO USE